-The TechRadar team (well, the UK one at least) are huge football fans, and we're all genuinely excited we're through that barren desert that is the weeks since the European Championship ended and the football started.
+The TechRadar team (well, the UK bit at least) are huge football fans, and we're all genuinely excited that we're

-And to that end, we've pulled together the pick of the best football apps and podcasts to get you ready for the resumption of the richest league on the planet.
-The only sad news is that there is no official Zlatan app….
+And to that end, we've pulled together the pick of the best football apps and podcasts to get you ready for the resumption of the richest and most entertaining league on the planet.

 Sky Sports Football Score Centre

 Another tried-and-tested offering, the BBC Sports app is popular in the office, with a fairly clean split between those that use Sky's offering and good old Auntie's when it comes to the live scores.
-Being the BBC, the news is accurate and no frills.
+Being the BBC, the news is accurate and no frills, plus you can set up notifications for your club(s) for instant updates on latest line-ups, goals and scores.

 For those without Sky's flagship offering, watching on phone, on Sky+ or people who subscribe to Sky Sports from another service, the Sky Go app is also decent and allows you to stream the 126 matches that Sky are showing live.

-The other key broadcaster for the season when it comes to live games is BT, and its BT Sports app will allow you to stream a further 42 live fixtures to your phone or tablet.
+The other key broadcaster for the season when it comes to live games is BT, and its BT Sports app is, again, a must download if you're a subscriber bringing the wealth of European games as well as live streaming of the main sports channels - including the Premier League games shown.

 The BBC's trusty Match of the Day highlights are once again on offer through the iPlayer app.
 You can watch it live at the time of broadcast through the app and it's available to download and watch on catch up later in the week.